sogukma/MeetupGraphAnalysis/Readme.md

 5. Now you will be prompted to change your password.
 Change it to **"1"**.
 6. Now go back to the Jupyter notebook and open the file **Graph Creation.ipynb**.
 Follow the instructions there to create the graph database.
 7. Now you are able to perform analyses with the tool.
 For this you can use the Jupyter files **Behaviour analysis of People and Groups.ipynb** and **Querying Trends.ipynb**.
+### Note: All necessary drivers for Jupyter Notebook and neo4j are already pre-installed.

 ## Next steps
 If Jupyter Notebook and neo4j have been successfully installed, they can be used for the analysis.
 Among other things, the following additional actions can be performed on them: